SIGCHI

 The Special Interest Group on Computer–Human Interaction (SIGCHI) is one of the Association for Computing Machinery's special interest groups which is focused on human–computer interactions (HCI).

 It hosts the flagship annual international HCI conference, CHI, with over 3,000 attendees, and publishes ACM Interactions and ACM Transactions on Computer-Human Interaction (TOCHI).
 It also sponsors over 20 specialized conferences and provides in-cooperation support to over 30 conferences.

 SIGCHI has two membership publications, the ACM TechNews - SIGCHI Edition and ACM Interactions.
 Until 2000, the SIGCHI Bulletin was also published as a membership publication.

 History

 SIGCHI was formed in 1982 by renaming and refocusing the Special Interest Group on Social and Behavioral Computing (SIGSOC).
 Lorraine Borman, previously editor of the SIGSOC Bulletin, was its first chair.

 The formation of the ACM SIGCHI was first publicly announced in 1982 during the Human Factors in Computer Systems conference in Gaithersburg, Maryland, US, organized by Bill Curtis and Ben Shneiderman.

-The inugural CHI conference was hosted the year after, in 1983.
+In the year after, 1983, SIGCHI and the Computing Systems Group of the Human Factors Society co-sponsored the inaugural Conference on Human Factors in Computing Systems (CHI) in Boston.

 In 1988, the UIST and CSCW conferences were added.

+Publications

+Apart from conference proceedings, SIGCHI publishes a number of periodicals.